notepad-plus-plus/npp-usermanual/content/docs/views.md

 The **Tab** sub-menu will allow you to navigate through the various open tabs of the active View.

-The numbered entries will activate the _N_th tab.
+The numbered entries will activate the _Nth_ tab.
 The **Next tab** and **Previous tab** actions will activate the next or previous tab in the list of tabs (wrapping).

 The **Move Tab Forward** and **Move Tab Backward** will change the current file's position in the tab list one slot at a time, forward or backward.
 The tab order can also be changed by dragging the tabs to the new position in the tab-bar.

 ## Wrapping

-The **Word wrap** entry will toggle whether or not long lines will be wrapped in the display.
-When not set, you will have to use the horizontal scroll bar to the see the whole current line; when set, the line will _appear_ to wrap at the end of your current editor view width, but there will be no newline (so if you open the same text file in a different editor, or a different computer's Notepad++ with different settings, it won't wrap at that character).
-It is called "word wrap" instead of just "line wrap", because the line wraps on whole-word increments when possible (but if the current word is longer than the entire line-length, it _will_ wrap in the middle of the word).  **_[Remembered]_**
+The **Word wrap**[↗](#remembered-settings "Remembered Setting") entry will toggle whether or not long lines will be wrapped in the display, and affects all tabs in both Views.

+When this toggle is not set, you will have to use the horizontal scroll bar to the see the whole current line; when the toggle is set, the line will _appear_ to wrap at the end of your current editor view width, but there will be no newline (so if you open the same text file in a different editor, or a different computer's Notepad++ with different settings, it won't wrap at that character).  **Note**: The line wraps on whole-word increments when possible, but if the current word is longer than the entire line-length, it _will_ wrap in the middle of the word.

 ## Hiding and Folding